aparker02/angular2-project/README.md

 npm install
 ```
-copy js and css files to their respective assets folder

--- getting an error when accessing the css
-files from the assets folder.
+Copy js and css files to their respective assets folder.
+Getting an error when accessing the css files from the assets folder.
 Using ../node_modules is working for now.
-Need to install font-awesome?

-add the following to the angular-cli.json file
+Add the following to the angular-cli.json file:

 ```shell
     "styles": [